LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 This mod is in development!
 NPCs help out Penny teach the kiddos (Vincent and Jas) by giving lessons.

 Features include semi-randomized order of lessons and dynamic dialog based on which lesson(s) played first!
-In repeat playthroughs, you may see the lessons in a different order, and with slightly different dialog.
+In repeat playthroughs, you may see the lessons in a different order, and with slightly different dialog, some which is seasonal.

 ||Background||